Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Summary and conclusions

 Our findings reveal the complex, multiphase, and non-equilibrium physical processes characteristic of the CGM of Milky Way-mass galaxies in a suite of state-of-the-art galaxy formation simulations.
-They strongly motivate further theoretical investigation of these processes in realistic cosmological settings.
+While the physical realism of the gaseous halos in {\it any} galaxy formation simulation remains difficult to assess because of limitations inherent to both the current observational data and numerical models, our results strongly motivate further theoretical investigation of these processes in realistic cosmological settings.